 - Use plug-in sonic devices to deter rodents.
 This won’t get rid of them but will make them someone else’s problem.

-- Only use humane traps that either does not harm the animal or are designed for a quick death.
+- Only use humane traps that either do not harm the animal or are designed for a quick death.
 Glue traps are banned in many countries and should not be used anywhere.
 Glue traps ARE NOT humane!

 - When disposing of trapped, live mice, take them as far away as you can, and always wear gloves.